-- Verbal or physical aggression; - Threats, derogatory remarks, micro aggressions, jokes, innuendo or taunts about another person's physical appearance or beliefs, or any other prohibited ground (e.g., gender, age, race, etc.); - The display of racist or offensive images, including on social media; - Practical jokes that result in awkwardness or embarrassment; - Unwelcome invitations or requests (whether explicit or implied); - Intimidation, leering or other objectionable gestures; - Condescension or paternalism that undermines self-confidence; and - Unwanted physical contact, including touching, patting, pinching or punching.
+• Verbal or physical aggression.

+- Threats, derogatory remarks, micro aggressions, jokes, innuendo or taunts about another person's physical appearance or beliefs, or any other prohibited ground (e.g., gender, age, race, etc.). - The display of racist or offensive images including on social media. - Practical jokes that result in awkwardness or embarrassment. - Unwelcome invitations or requests (whether explicit or implied). - Intimidation, leering or other objectionable gestures. - Condescension or paternalism that undermines self-confidence or the recipient's authority, and - Unwanted physical contact, including touching, patting, pinching, or punching.

 There is a difference between bullying and harassment and other types of incidents that can happen in the work environment.
-The following behaviours may not be bullying and harassment if they are approached in an appropriate manner:
+The following behaviours may not be bullying and harassment if they are approached in a respectful manner:

-- Expressing differences of opinion - Offering constructive feedback, guidance or advice about work-related behaviour and performance - Making a legitimate complaint about someone's conduct through established procedures
+- Expressing differences of opinion - Offering constructive feedback, guidance or advice about work-related behaviour and performance - Making a legitimate complaint about someone's conduct or performance through established procedures.